FusionAuth/fusionauth-site/site/_posts/2023-07-17-contenda-fusionauth.md

 **Dan:** Tell me about your work as engineers at Contenda.

-**Grady:**  I am the front end engineer and I am responsible for building out our web app.
+**Grady:**  I am the front end engineer, and I am responsible for building out our web app.
 For this integration, I did anything that wasn't backend.
 This included implementing the FusionAuth themes and hooking FusionAuth up to our web app.

 **Tamás:** My job as the engineering lead is to drive the architectural, infrastructure and backend efforts at the company, and generally help the other engineers grow as the company grows.